 Wouldn't it be better to have yearly tests?

 No - yearly cervical screening is not recommended for most women.
 This is because cervical cancer takes a long time to develop.
 The early changes that can occur in cervical cells often improve without treatment anyway.
 More frequent screening would be expensive for the NHS, is unlikely to identify or prevent any more cancers, and could cause physical or psychological harm to women - through over-treatment or anxiety.
 More frequent cervical screening is therefore not a cost-effective use of resources.

 Some women will need to have more frequent cervical screening or colposcopy, after abnormal results or cervical treatment.
 This is an extremely important part of follow-up.
 Your doctor will advise you how often you need to be recalled.

-Why aren't women in England, Wales and Northern Ireland called from age 20?
+Why aren't women in England, Wales, Scotland and Northern Ireland called from age 20?

 This decision was made by a panel of experts who looked at all the evidence.
 Their main reasons are:

 - Cervical cancer is extremely rare in women under 25 years of age.

 - Abnormal cervical screening test results are very common in women under the age of 25.
 Many of these changes seen revert back to normal without any treatment.

 - Cervical screening in these much younger women may do more harm than good.
 Women may be very anxious and worried about abnormalities that eventually go away anyway.
 Also, there is the potential for harm to occur, as these women might end up being over-treated.
 This would mean removing cells from the cervix earlier than was needed, perhaps without waiting for the problems to go away by themselves.